 Kingdom Come is not like most other open world games.
 You don’t play as a chosen hero, you play as a Henry of Skalitz, a blacksmith’s son and apprentice – a peasant and boy do you feel like one from the get go.
 You are utterly average.
 At level 1, you are greatly inferior to any soldier and bandit in combat; and by inferior, I don’t mean only in terms of passive stats like in The Elder Scrolls V: Skyrim and any other action RPG.
 You see, Kingdom Come is the only action RPG to handle combat in what I consider to be the right way (that I’ve discovered at least): leveling up doesn’t just increase your health pool, stamina pool, and damage.
 No, as you level up combat skills you unlock new attacks (prevalent in JRPGs sure, but read on) and your weapon swings become faster, more efficient, and less clumsy.
 Actual animated changes, in addition to the purely statistical ones and the new attacks and defensive maneuvers.
 This is how every action RPG should be, so that you feel the difference in mechanics as you go from peasant to legitimate man-at-arms.

 It has a distinct learning curve, it is not something a casual gamer can just pick up and play, making it very much unlike Rockstar games, The Elder Scrolls IV and V, the modern Fallout games, Just Cause, Far Cry series, and most other open world games.
 New players certainly should not try Hardcore mode right off the bat, probably no one should.
 Hardcore mode is really only for those intimately familiar with the game.
-It is a proper hardcore mode that lives up to its name unlike the one in some of the aforementioned open world games, transforming the game into one that requires much more time and devotion, removing things such as fast traveling, tracking compass, tracking map (map becomes an actual map rather than a GPS), in addition to hardcore rebalancing that leans on realism.
+It is a proper hardcore mode that lives up to its name unlike the one in some of the aforementioned open world games, transforming the game into one that requires much more time and devotion, removing things such as fast traveling, tracking compass, tracking map (map becomes an actual map rather than a GPS), much of the active HUD in general, in addition to hardcore rebalancing that leans on realism.
 Read more about it here.

 Oddly enough, the open world game that Kingdom Come is most similar to from my experience isn’t Mount and Blade or any other RPG, it is S.T.A.L.K.E.R.
 NLC 7, a similarly hardcore experience (but even more so) that applies more real world logic to its world than the vast majority of games, as Kingdom Come does.
 Kingdom Come is one of those PC games, like many of the great classics, in which you should use more real world logic and thinking rather than using video game logic exclusively.
 We’ll illustrate why in the later sections.